AdamMasq/test/README.md

 ### Hello World!

-This is the first Git repostory of Li-Xiaotian.
+This is the first Git repository of Li-Xiaotian.
 It will help him to use Git system.